Grove 1-Day Trading Volume Hits $1,416.97 (GVR)

-Grove (GVR) traded 0.3% lower against the dollar during the 1-day period ending at 22:00 PM E.T. on March 30th.
-Grove has a total market cap of $2.28 million and $1,416.97 worth of Grove was traded on exchanges in the last 24 hours.
-One Grove token can now be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-In the last seven days, Grove has traded up 34.6% against the dollar.
+Grove (GVR) traded 0.3% lower against the dollar during the 1 day period ending at 17:00 PM Eastern on April 5th.
+One Grove token can currently be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
+Over the last week, Grove has traded 34.6% higher against the dollar.
+Grove has a market cap of $2.28 million and $1,416.97 worth of Grove was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.